node-red-contrib-unifi-ultimate 1.0.9

 node-red-contrib-unifi-ultimate

-Control and monitor UniFi Network, UniFi Protect, and UniFi Access from Node-RED without building API requests by hand.
+Control and monitor your UniFi Network, UniFi Protect, and UniFi Access devices directly from Node-RED — no technical knowledge required.

 View Changelog